OhseyDev/swaytime/README.md

-# swaytime
-Just a clock program for sway with transparent background
+# Just a clock program for sway with transparent background